 Part I: Secondary Application

-The secondary application to the FSU COM will be completed and submitted online.
+The secondary application to the FSU COM will be completed and submitted online as part of the AMCAS application.
 Applicants are advised to carefully review the instructions for completion before beginning the secondary application.
 There is a $30 application fee.

-- Upon receipt of the secondary application, a confirming e-mail response will be sent to the applicant.
+- Upon receipt of the secondary application payment, a confirming e-mail response will be sent to the applicant.

 Part II: Letters of Recommendation